 The Medical School will be built over a 30-acre plot within the IIT Kanpur campus.
 The space has been identified and various preconstruction studies are being carried out.
 The total built-up area will be 8,10,000 square feet.
 The first phase of the project focuses on establishing a Super Speciality hospital, a separate oncology building along with necessary supporting infrastructure including an engineering block, electricity substation, and sewage treatment facility.

-The master plan for the Gangwal School of Medical Sciences & Technology shows a super-specialty hospital (G+5), Oncology block (G+5), Academic Block (G+5), Residential block (G+8), Ancillary hospital block, library, amenities block, etc.
+The master plan for the Futuristic Medical School shows a super-specialty hospital (G+5), Oncology block (G+5), Academic Block (G+5), Residential block (G+8), Ancillary hospital block, library, amenities block, etc.